venkataraokadari/conversational-agent-application-starter-kit/README.md

 This app provides a conversational interface that lets users search for movies based on a set of criteria.
 The dialog system is built to understand natural language related to searching and selecting movies.
 For example, "I'd like to see a recent R rated drama" returns the names of all R-rated dramas that have been released in the last 30 days.

-This dialog system also understands variations of text, which allows users to phrase their responses in many different ways.
+This application's dialog system also understands variations of text, which allows users to phrase their responses in many different ways.
 For example, the system might ask, "Do you want to watch an upcoming movie or one that's playing tonight?"
 The user can reply with "tonight" or "Show me movies playing currently," and the system understands that the user wants to know about current movies.

 The conversation is designed to obtain three pieces of information before searching the movie repository: